Nahid-web/amazon_clone/README.md

    # OR
    npm start    # To run the server one time
    ```
    ---
    ## Feedback
 If you have any feedback, please reach out to me at nahidamin266@gmail.com.
+---
+---
+## Feedback
+If you have any feedback, please reach out to me at nahidamin266@gmail.com.